Contact Us for support on (800) 668 1238

 • Consider adding a fuel stabilizer if your snow blower could sit unused for a few weeks during snow season as gas can begin to break down after approximately 30 days.

-Regular oil changes are key to maintaining your snow blower’s engine health and helping to ensure reliable performance every snow season.
+Regular oil changes are key to maintaining your snow blower’s engine health and helping to provide reliable performance.

 Always refer to your operator's manual for specific guidelines on oil type and change intervals to help keep your snow blower running smoothly.